Here are the essential financial models every founder in Kenya needs to prepare before seeking funding:

 4. Balance Sheet

-Purpose: To provide a snapshot of your company’s financial position at a specific point in time.
+Purpose: To provide a snapshot of your financial health at a given time.

 5. Break-Even Analysis